-of grace to the word of God an id prayer .
-The Word of God represents itself to us under several symbols.
-Give me just to s as a means of grace in various ways, and does this (pp. 300-301) Ref. • (рр.
-300 301) Ref Ref.
+of grace" to the Word of God and prayer.
+The Word of God represents itself to us as a means of grace in various ways, and does th under several symbols.
+Give me just the symbol and the reference. (pp. 300-301) Ref Ref Ref Ref Ref Ref Ref.
 Ref.
-Ref Ref The Bible is a means of Salvation , Prayer- Prayer is in Scripture not simply held out as a privilege, but is laid out as a command .
-Prayer may be defined as the commu unication of the individual with God.
-True prayer is characterized by co nfession .
+Ref.
+Ref.
+Ref.
+Ref.
+Ref.
+Ref.
+The Bible is a means of Salvation , and a means of Sanctification .
+Prayer- Prayer is in Scripture not simply held out as a privilege, but is laid out as a command .
+Prayer may be defined as the communication of the individual with God.
+True prayer is characterized by confession .
 1 Ref. (p.
 302) Prayer is also adoration .
-1 Ref.
-Similar to adoration is commur nion .
 1 Ref. (ibid.)
-Another form of prayer is thanks giving .
+Similar to adoration is communion .
 1 Ref. (ibid.)
-Only after glorifying God in prayer ar re we ready to think of ourselves . ing known of our requests.
-1 Ref. (pp. 302-303) Supplication is the urging of our r request.
+Another form of prayer is thanksgiving .
+1 Ref. (ibid.)
+Only after glorifying God in prayer are we ready to think of ourselves .
+First there is petition or the making known of our requests.
+1 Ref. (pp. 302-303) Supplication is the urging of our request.
 1 Ref. (p.
 303) Finally, prayer is intercession .
 1 Ref. (ibid.)
-The method and manner of prayer co oncerns six things: 1.
-The addressee in prayer.
-The e normal manner of prayer is to the Father , on the merits of the Son , in or through the Holy Spirit.
+The method and manner of prayer concerns six things: 1.
+The addressee in prayer .
+The normal manner of prayer is to the Father , on the merits of the Son , in or through the Holy Spirit.
 2. Posture in prayer .
-The Scrip otures prescribe no particular posture. l is available any Time day or night to receive the prayers of His children.
-4. The place of prayer.
-There is s no place where prayer can not be made.
+The Scriptures prescribe no particular posture.
+3. The time of prayer.
+The Lord is available any Time day or night to receive the prayers of His children.
+4. The place of prayer .
+There is no place where prayer can not be made.
+5. Decorum in prayer .
+Proper decorum at all times is commanded.